jentery/mdia200v4/portfolio.md

 * Addresses the prompt.
 * Applies course terminology, techniques, and practices to demonstrate what you know and what you learned.
-* Contains a variety of media (such as text, images, audio, andvideo) that demonstrate what you know and what you learned.
+* Contains a variety of media (such as text, images, audio, and video) that demonstrate what you know and what you learned.
 * Communicates what you learned from media practice in this course.
 * Communicates what you learned from media analysis in this course.
 * Synthesizes what you learned in this course.